github/codeql/docs/language/ql-training-rst/cpp/global-data-flow-cpp.rst

 .. note::

   When we run this query, we should find a single result.
-However, it is tricky to determine whether this result is a true positive - a “real” result - because our query only reports the source and the sink, and not the path through the graph between the two.
+However, it is tricky to determine whether this result is a true positive (a “real” result) because our query only reports the source and the sink, and not the path through the graph between the two.

 Path queries
 ============